Classic Football Kit Manufacturers

 To celebrate the start of new football seasons all around the world, and fans being constantly ripped off with the cost and frequency of these new kits, we've put together a list of fifteen classic football kit manufacturers.

 These are in no particular order, so keep your shirt on!

-At the 1966 World Cup, 15 of the 16 teams wore Umbro.
-Whilst at the Mexico 70 World Cup the great Brazil side would wear Umbro.
-However, they did also bring along some kits made by Brazilian supplier Athleta and the shirts looked very similar apart from some differences in the shirt numbers.
-As players often refreshed their shirts at half-time due to the heat, both suppliers can lay claim that one of the most iconic team's in the history of the game wore their shirts.
+Umbro were the first recognised World Cup winners kit manufacturers, providing the the shirts for Brazil when they lifted the trophy in 1958.
+They'd provide the kits for Brazil again in 1962 and at the 1966 World Cup, 15 of the 16 teams wore Umbro.
+They would make it four winning shirts in a row at the Mexico 70 World Cup when the great Brazil side would wear Umbro once again, although they did also bring along some kits made by Brazilian supplier Athleta and the shirts looked very similar apart from some differences in the shirt numbers.
+As players often refreshed their shirts at half-time due to the heat, both suppliers can lay claim that the most iconic team in the history of the game wore their shirts.

 The French brand was at its height in the late 1970s and early 80s, synonymous with one of the great teams and shirts of the era - Saint-Étienne's Manufrance and SuperTele kits.

 Le Coq Sportif also supplied World Cup winners Italy in 1982 and then again four years later with Argentina at Mexico'86.

 If there's one brand to associate with Italian football in the 1980s it's Ennerre, and their iconic nr logo.
 Created by ex-player Nicola Raccuglia (see what he did there?), they dominated the domestic Italian market before disappearing in the 2000s.